sccn/sccn.github.io/others/Fork_the_EEGLAB_repository.md

 For expedited approval:
--   If you have added a new feature, make sure it works both from the graphic interface and from the Matlab command line.
+-   If you have added a new feature, make sure it works both from the graphic interface and from the MATLAB command line.
 Please send us a simple test script to demonstrate this.
 -   Run the test cases on the modified function.
 If possible, add the test case to the [EEGLAB test case repository](https://github.com/sccn/eeglab-testcases).
 -   You can never add too much documentation.
 Make sure you document